learn-co-curriculum/js-advanced-functions-the-lost-context-bug/README.md

 ```

 In the "Context Lab" we used this approach to make sure that the reduce
-function in `allWagesFor`.
+function in `allWagesFor` worked.
 Take a look at the implementation and see how
-binding `reduce` saved you from falling into this bug.
+`bind`-ing `reduce` saved you from falling into this bug _and_ let you use the
+powerful `reduce` method.

 ## Solution 2: Use a Closure to Regain Access to the Lost Context

 In the previous section, we noted that we were going to take the `this` that
 `printCard` has access to and re-pass it either as a `thisArg` to `forEach`
-**or** as the context for `bind`.
-Since we have an ability to "point to" that
+**or** provide it as the context for `bind`.
+Since we have an ability to "point
-context, we could assign that value to a variable and leverage function-level
+to" that context, we could assign that value to a variable and leverage
-scope and _closures_ to regain access to the outer context.
+function-level scope and _closures_ to regain access to the outer context.

 ```js
 let printCard = function() {